Watch how hard a pilot works to land a 737 in high winds

 Kielak didn't respond to a request for comment.

-I leave you with a special gift for the passengers who happened to have been on Kielak's flight.
+I sign off with a special gift for any passengers who happened to have been on Kielak's flight.
 It's a video called: "Artur Kielak -- aerobatics, passion and Rock'n'Roll."
 Please don't watch it on a 737.

 CNET Magazine: Check out a sampling of the stories you'll find in CNET's newsstand edition.